bugsbugsbux/notes-on-nix/notes-on-nix.md

 The default source for nix code is called **nixpkgs** and hosted on github.
 It is organized into **channels** (implemented as branches) of which there are:
-- "nixpkgs-unstable" and "nixos-unstable" (for nix and nixos users respectively) are updated continuously but only use basic tests;
+- "nixpkgs-unstable" and "nixos-unstable" (for nix and NixOS users respectively) are updated continuously but only use basic tests;
   failing tests can block the entire channel from time to time.
-- The stable channels are called "nixos-YY.MM", use more rigorous testing, can be used by both, nix and nixos users, and their packages only receive bugfix- and security-updates after the initial release.
+- The stable channels are called "nixos-YY.MM", use more rigorous testing, can be used by both, nix and NixOS users, and their packages only receive bugfix- and security-updates after the initial release.
 - The channels called "\*-small" simply have less binary caches and thus receive updates faster.